T4EU-Rev4/wagon/README.md

 the volume by one step.
 Use this scheme to test all the other features of the device an the lib.

+Update:
+There is now also a small interface to controll the player via i2c bus.
+See commands.txt for details.